 The thin crispy pastry sheet deep-fried and the runny egg interior will create a funny yet harmonious symphony in your mouth.
 It is perfect when you enjoy it right after being taken out of the pan and squeezing some splash of lemon juice to grab you to heaven.

 The locals will recommend you to enjoy this food by hand instead of forks.
-But careful to avoid the egg york dripping onto your chin.
+But be careful to avoid the egg yolk dripping onto your chin.

 Besides this savory version, you can taste its sweet one, and both of them are worth trying.
 If you attend a Ramadan ceremony, you can find different fillings: meat, olives, and more.

 The shape can be varied with the fame going beyond Mediterranean areas and reaching to further places.

 On a windy day during your Tunisian trip, make sure you have a hot pot of Tunisian lamb stew on the table.
 To save valuable time, chefs can cook this dish in a cast-iron, oven-safe, or even in a pressure cooker.

 However, the stew cooked in a gargoulette-type vessel will bring you the most authentic “Tunisian” and rustic feelings.
 To have a fulfilling meal, you should enjoy it with rice or bread; thus, every drop of sauce will be kept in place in your stomach.

 The cooks can cook lamb stew with potatoes to add more texture to the food.
 European citizens brought this vegetable to the nation in the early 20th century.
 Over the years, potatoes have been a familiar face appearing on various salad recipes.

 Shakshouka is a word coming from the Maghrebi Arabic language mixture meaning vegetable ragout.
 Only this element is enough to prove to you its hometown.
 The Maghrebi habitats are a part of North Africa, and this dish appeared for the first time in the middle of the 1600s.